notify-events/wordpress/readme.txt

 = 1.0.0 =
 Initial version.

-== Frequently Asked Questions ==
+== FAQs ==

 = What notification methods do you support? =
-At the moment, we already have more than 30 notification methods, including SMS, Voice calls, Facebook Messenger, Telegram and many others.
+At the moment, we already have more than 30 notification methods, including SMS, Voice calls, Facebook Messenger, Telegram, Slack, and many others.
 You can find a complete list of supported notification methods on the [features](https://notify.events/features) page.

-= What is the cost of sending messages? =
+= How much does it cost to send messages? =
-The [Notify.Events](https://notify.events) service has a free tariff, which is enough to fully use the service with a small number of messages sent per month.
-For more information about tariff plans and limits, please visit [Pricing](https://notify.events/pricing) section.
+The [Notify.Events](https://notify.events) service has a free plan with a limited number of messages included per month.
+It is good to get acquainted with the service and even fully use it before the limit is reached.
+For more information about plans and limitations, please visit the [Pricing](https://notify.events/pricing) section.

-= What happens after I run out of free messages? = Free messages are refreshing every 30 days, so you can continue sending when it refilled.
-And also you can always top up your balance and pay for messages even without connecting to any tariff.
-See the [pricing](https://notify.events/pricing) page for details.
+= What happens after I run out of free messages? =
+The plan is renewed every 30 days.
+Thus, you can continue receiving free messages once they are refilled.
+Moreover, you can always top up your balance and pay for messages in excess of the plan.
+See the [Pricing](https://notify.events/pricing) page for more details.

-= Do all recipients have to sign up to Notify.Events to start receiving messages? = No, you can share a link which all your recipients could use to subscribe to the notification channel.
-They will also be able to choose the most convenient method to receive messages.
+= Do all recipients have to sign up for Notify.Events to start receiving messages? = No, you can invite your team members to subscribe to the notification channel without registering using a dedicated link.
+They will also be able to choose the most convenient way to receive messages.

-= Will I be able to send a message to several people at the same time? = Yes, when WordPress send a message to your channel, it will be sent to all channel's subscribers automatically.
+= Can I set up sending messages to several people at the same time? = Yes, when WordPress sends a message to your channel, it will be received by all channel's subscribers automatically.

-= Is there any limit on the number of recipients? = No, you can give the opportunity to subscribe to your channel for an unlimited number of people.
+= Is there any limit on the number of recipients? = No, an unlimited number of people can subscribe to your channel.

-= Can I separate different kind of messages between my recipients? = Yes, for this you can group your recipients in different channels, as well as filter messages by priority or receiving time for each specific subscriber in a channel.
+= Can I distribute messages between recipients depending on the type? = Yes, for this you can group your recipients in different channels, as well as filter messages by priority or time of receipt for each specific subscriber in the channel.

-= Is there any limit on the number of sent messages? = You are limited only in the number of incoming messages within your [tariff](https://notify.events/pricing).
+= Is there any limit on the number of messages sent? = You are limited only in the number of incoming messages within your [plan](https://notify.events/pricing).

 = Can I make broadcast mailings using the plugin? = No, sorry.
-The [Notify.Events](https://notify.events) is not designed for this kind of service.
+[Notify.Events](https://notify.events) is not designed for this kind of service.
 No advertising broadcasts 😉

 == Installation ==